 St. Lawrence University Scholarship awards are based upon merit.
 These awards are designed to recognize the academic excellence of the student.
 Financial need is not considered when making these awards.
-At St. Lawrence University, these are offered by the Office of Admissions at the time of acceptance.
+At St. Lawrence University, the Admissions Office offers these at the time of acceptance.
 More information.

 Grant awards are based on demonstrated financial need.
 Grants (resources that you do not have to repay) may be made from the college's own endowment, from State or Federal sources, or from outside agency funds.
 The Federal grant programs at St. Lawrence University include the Pell Grant and Supplemental Educational Opportunity Grant (SEOG).
 State grant assistance programs are usually state specific, and in most cases, the student must attend a college within the state of residence to be eligible.